The best gearing tips for the ultimate go-kart experience on the track include:

 The next step is to choose the right tires for your kart.
 Tires are a very important part of your kart and can make a big difference in performance.

-So, if you are unsure about the right size tires for your kart, speak with your coach or instructor.
-They will be able to help you choose the best tires for your application.
+In order to ensure that you have the right tires for your kart, speak with your coach or instructor.
+Which tires are best for your circumstances can be suggested by them.

 6. Start High

 This is another consideration many kart drivers don’t think about – starting high.
 You want to make sure you start in high gear so you have a taller final drive ratio.